-Municipal Audit Committee Recommendation ons Date of Committee Committee recommendations during Recommendations Meeting 2015/2016 adopted Performance Management: The AC recommended that: Management reviews and supervisory checks of the portfolios of evidence, should be continuously reviewed and where necessary incorporated into the standard operating procedures for the performance indicators.
+Municipal Audit Committee Recommendation ons Date of Committee Committee recommendations during Recommendations Meeting 2015/2016 adopted Performance Management: The AC recommended that: Management reviews and supervisory checks of the portfolios of evidence should be continuously reviewed and where necessary incorporated into the standard operating procedures for the performance indicators.
 Yes 25 August 2015 Internal Audit: The AC recommended that: Council notes that the 2014/15 Internal Audit Plan was not completed and that the plan for 2015/16 will include four audit areas that were not completed in 2014/15.
-Financial Management The AC recommended that: Management should continue in their efforts to match the expenditure to the budgets and prepare the budgets in line with anticipated Yes future expenditure.
-Administrative Matters The AC recommended that: The Municipal Council submit a resolution to amend the current audit committee charter; The Municipal Council note that the Audit Committee supports the appointment of the CAE.
+Financial Management The AC recommended that: Management should continue in their efforts to match the expenditure to the budgets and prepare the budgets in line with anticipated future expenditure.
+Yes 7.0.1.
+2045 Administrative Matters The AC recommended that: The Municipal Council submit a resolution to amend the current audit committee charter; The Municipal Council note that the Audit Committee supports the appointment of the CAE.
 7 December 2015 Internal Audit: The AC recommended that: The Audit Committee confirms that the organisational structure of Internal Audit is adequate and independent; The audit reports submitted to the Audit Committee are on schedule with the Internal Audit Plan and Management has acted affectively on the recommendations made; The Internal Audit team is still inadequately resourced and should note that steps are in place to clarify this.
-Yes Performance Management: The Audit Committee recommended that: Management reviews and supervisory checks of the portfolios of evidence, should be continuously reviewed and where necessary Yes
+Yes Performance Management: The Audit Committee recommended that: Management reviews and supervisory checks of the portfolios of evidence should be continuously reviewed and where necessary Yes

-Municipal Audit Committee Recommendation ons Date of Committee Committee recommendations during Recommendations Meeting 2015/2016 adopted 25 February 2016 incorporated into the standard operating procedures for the performance indicators.
+Municipal Audit Committee Recommendati ons Date of Committee Committee recommendations during Recommendations Meeting 2015/2016 adopted 25 February 2016 incorporated into the standard operating procedures for the performance indicators.
 Annual Financial Statements The Audit Committee recommended that: The Annual Financial Statements for the year ended 30 June 2015 be approved as read with the AG's report; The Management should complete their draft annual report with sufficient time for proper review by Management and the Audit Committee prior to submission to the AG.
-Administrative Matters: The Audit Committee recommends that: The Municipal Council encourage FARMCO to meet quarterly to reflect the commitment of Management to maintain an effective fraud and risk management process. fraud awareness campaign.
+Administrative Matters: Aummistrative Matters.
+The Audit Committee recommends that: The Municipal Council encourage FARMCO to meet quarterly to reflect the commitment of Management to maintain an effective fraud and risk management process.
+Furthermore that FARMCO consider to carry out an updated fraud awareness campaign; The Municipal Council encourage Management to include the underlying cause of deviation in their monitoring reports to Council.
+Internal Audit: The Audit Committee recommends that: The Audit Committee confirms that the organisational structure of Internal Audit is adequate and independent but remains concerned that the Internal audit team is still not fully resourced; The audit reports submitted to the Audit Committee are on schedule with the Internal Audit Plan; Management is advised to act timeously on the recommendations made by Internal Audit in their reports.
+Risk Management